Dumbbell Diagonal Lunge

 - 4

-Repeat on the left side, stepping diagonally with your left foot.
+Repeat the movement on the opposite side, stepping back and diagonally with your left leg.

 Secondary Muscles